pkt4/t-rep/README-for library.md

 </code>
 </pre>
 <h3>Ad Tag parameters</h3>
    <p>The JavaScript Ad Tag of an ad zone holds the following variables:</p>
 <ul>
-    <li><strong>mmAdTagSettings</strong>: this variable contains parameters that are optional.
-They are used to pass extra information, such as device or user information, which can then be utilized by Minimob in order to return more relevant ads.</li>
+    <li><strong>mmAdTagSettings</strong>: this variable contains parameters that are mainly used for passing device or user information; such information can then be utilized by Minimob in order to return more suitable and relevant ads.</li>
-    <li><strong>mmAdTagSettings_auto</strong>: this variable contains parameters that are mandatory.
-These parameters are automatically generated by Minimob and <strong>you should NOT modify them</strong>.</li>
+    <li><strong>mmAdTagSettings_auto</strong>: this variable contains parameters that are required by the platform; they are automatically generated by Minimob.</li>
 </ul>
+<blockquote><strong>Warning</strong>: When copying the Ad Tag script of an Ad Zone and pasting it into your code, <strong>you should NOT delete or modify any of the parameters</strong> of the script.
+If you need to specify age, gender, category or any custom information, use the respective methods as described in the previous sections (<em>see</em> the inline comments at the code that you need to include).</blockquote>
+   <p>The parameters of each variable are described below.</p>
 <h5>mmAdTagSettings Parameters</h5>
 <table>
   <tr>